Share

 In winter, the opposite risk applies.
 Bringing a piano from a warm home into a cold truck and then into a new space causes rapid temperature changes that affect the wood, the strings, and the felt on the hammers.
 Keep the move as quick and direct as possible in cold weather, and allow the piano to acclimate to room temperature at the new location before playing it.

-In both cases, allow at least 2 weeks before scheduling a piano tuning.
+In both cases, the Piano Technicians Guild recommends allowing at least 2 weeks before scheduling a piano tuning.
 The instrument needs time to acclimate to its new environment, and any tuning done immediately after a move will drift quickly as the instrument settles.

-All piano moves at Fast Track Move require a minimum of 3 movers, at $230 per hour.
+All piano moves at Fast Track Move require a minimum of 3 movers at $230 per hour.
 The 3-hour minimum applies, so the labour cost starts at $690.
 Most piano moves within North York finish within the 3-hour minimum or take 3 to 4 hours, putting the total labour cost in the $690 to $920 range.
+For context on general moving costs, see our full pricing breakdown.

 For a typical North York piano move, you are looking at $890 to $1,120 all in.
 This is meaningfully more than a standard furniture move, but it reflects the skill and equipment required to move the instrument safely.
 Attempting a piano move with a 2-person crew that lacks a piano board and stair rollers is how pianos get damaged and movers get injured.

-Why WSIB Coverage Matters Especially for Piano Moves
+## Why Does WSIB Coverage Matter for Piano Moves?

 Moving a piano is one of the highest-injury-risk tasks in the moving industry.
 The weight, the awkward center of gravity, and the staircase element combine to create real physical risk for the crew.
-If a mover is injured on your property and the company is not covered by the Workplace Safety and Insurance Board, you as the property owner could face liability.
+The Workplace Safety and Insurance Board (WSIB) requires Ontario moving companies to carry coverage.
+If a mover is injured on your property and the company is not covered, you as the property owner could face liability.

 Fast Track Move carries full WSIB coverage on all our moves, including specialty moving and piano moves.
-This is not an optional coverage; it is a baseline requirement for anyone hiring movers.
+This is not an optional extra.
+It is a baseline requirement for anyone hiring movers in Ontario.
 Before you book any moving company for a piano move, ask them directly whether their crew is WSIB-registered and ask to see confirmation.

 About the Author